REGISTRATION & CANCELLATION POLICY

 If Tamalpa Institute has to cancel a training program, due to unforeseen circumstances, including low enrollment, notice will be provided at least 3 weeks in advance of the program start date and a full refund of tuition paid by student will be issued.

-A $15 fee will be charged for wire bank transfers and there is a 4% service fee for payments through PayPal.
+A $15 fee will be charged for wire bank transfers.

 Notice of Students Rights